 The Level 2A Processor passes the full set of data which lie within the input Level 1B Product into the output Level 2A Product.
 The Level 1B Product is in temporal order and therefore defined by time boundaries.
 The Level 2A Product is in spatial order and defined by spatial boundaries.
 To insure that all data are transferred from the input to the output product, the Level 2A Processor design must consider the data acquisition pattern of the SeaWinds instrument's rotating antenna.
 As the spacecraft approaches and passes a rev boundary, the SeaWinds instrument acquires data on either side of that boundary.
-Thus, the Level 2A Product must include wind vector cell rows that extend beyond the 1624, which comprise one complete earth circumference.
-To cover those $\sigma_0$ measurements that lie beyond the spatial boundaries of the rev, the Level 2A Product includes 39 additional wind vector cell rows before the start and after the end of each rev. These additional wind vector cell rows cover 975 km at each end of the rev. Thus, the nominal Level 2A Product contains a total of 1702 wind vector cell rows.
+Thus, the Level 2A Product must include wind vector cell rows that extend beyond the nrow, which comprise one complete earth circumference.
+To cover those σ_0 measurements that lie beyond the spatial boundaries of the rev, the Level 2A Product includes 39 additional wind vector cell rows cover 975 km at each end of the rev. Thus, the nominal Level 2A Product contains a total of 1702 wind vector cell rows.

 The nominal instrument measurement swath extends for 900 km to either side of the satellite nadir track.
-Thus, a total of 72 WVC values, with 36 on either side of the nadir track, should accommodate nearly every $\sigma_o$ measurement.
+Thus, a total of 72 WVC values, with 36 on either side of the nadir track, should accommodate nearly every σ_0 measurement.
 The attitude of the ADEOS-II spacecraft and the shape of the earth influence the ultimate location of each backscatter footprint on the earth's surface.
-Due to these variations, some $\sigma_o$ cells fall outside of the nominal 900 km SeaWinds instrument measurement swath.
-Few if any composite $\sigma_o$ cells, however, should lie further than 950 km from the spacecraft nadir track.
+Due to these variations, some σ_0 cells fall outside of the nominal 900 km SeaWinds instrument measurement swath.
+Few if any composite σ_0 cells, however, should lie further than 950 km from the spacecraft nadir track.
 Thus, the Level 2A Product design includes four additional cell indices per WVC row.
-The Level 2A data entry cell\index stores the location indicator for each composite $\sigma_o$ within the WVC row.
+The Level 2A data entry cell_index stores the location indicator for each composite σ_0 within the WVC row.

-Since the SeaWinds pencil beam antenna rotates as the spacecraft travels, the number of composite $\sigma_o$ measurements that fall within each particular WVC is highly dependent on the cell's cross-track location.
+Since the SeaWinds pencil beam antenna rotates as the spacecraft travels, the number of composite σ_o measurements that fall within each particular WVC is highly dependent on the cel's cross-track location.
 Studies indicate that a few cells located about 700 km from spacecraft nadir track may contain 40 or more scatterometer pulses.
 Most cells in the swath, however, are likely to contain between 12 and 30 scatterometer pulses.
 Clearly, a data design that assigns adequate space for the maximum number of expected pulses to every WVC in the grid is wasteful.